rmcanany/SolidEdgeStorekeeper/Readme.md

 Choose a convenient location on your machine.
 Extract the zip file (right-click > Extract All).
 Verify the directory is not read-only (right-click > Properties).
 The program needs write access to function properly.

 Double-click `Storekeeper.exe` to run.
 The first time you do, you may get a `Windows Protected Your PC` message.
 You can click `More Info` followed by `Run Anyway` to launch the program.

+### Cloning

+The data and templates are not in the GitHub repo.
+You need to download a Release to get them.
+To make them available in your development environment, copy the `DefaultData`, `DefaultTemplates` directories to the locations where your compiled `Storekeeper.exe` is located.

+On my machine, the executable resides in two places: `bin\Debug\net8.0-windows\` and `bin\Release\net8.0-windows\`.
+I have copies of those directories in both places.

 ## Setup